 Be Engaging: Your team is like a family; in fact, most people spend more time with their work colleagues than their own family.
 Engaging with your team means you are building a community and meaningful relationships.
 When your employees feel you are invested in them as people, they will feel invested in the company and, more importantly, in its success.

 Happy employees equal happy customers, which results in higher profits and more meaningful lives.

 Zappos has revolutionized the customer service experience, so it is no surprise they have tons of examples of great customer service experiences.
 One of the most well-known stories is about a 10-hour customer service call.
 While the customer called to place an order, what they really needed someone to talk to, connect with, and the customer service rep did just that.

 Warby Parker's General Counsel Anjali Kumar traveled from New York to Boston and noticed a fellow passenger left a pair of Warby Parker reading glasses on the train.
 Mr. Kumar spent the next several weeks tracking down the WP customer so that he could return the man’s glasses.
 Noticing they were scratched, he had them repaired before mailing them out.

 Before Instacart and same-day grocery delivery, a Pennsylvania woman concerned that her elderly father would be without necessities during the impending snowstorm.
 She contacted several local grocers in the area, but no one delivered.
-In her final attempt she reached a person at Trader Joe’s who said they do not deliver, but due to the circumstances, they agreed to deliver her father groceries free of charge.
+In her final attempt, she reached a person at Trader Joe’s who said they do not deliver, but due to the circumstances, they agreed to deliver her father's groceries free of charge.

 These examples of customer service experiences are small gestures but created a huge impact.
 These stories were shared with family, friends, and even went viral on social media.
 Why does this matter?
-Because these little gestures resulted in positive free marketing when turns into returning and new customers, which results in higher profits.
+Because these little gestures resulted in positive free marketing, which turns into returning and new customers, which resulted in higher profits.